christianj6/games/README.md

 #### 04_teleport
 Larger game world with teleportation mechanic.
 Polishing game development and C++ capabilities, project organization, and Web Assembly build for browser support.
+Working with additional packages and development tools.

 Build System: CMake

 ***

 #### 05_explore
 Even larger game world with exploration mechanics and more elaborate game state management.
 Continuing to polish "professional" C++ abilities and application of best practices.
-Add sounds.
+Itch.io publish and preparation for a first game jam.

 Build System: CMake